 For many people, 80% of healing occurs while simultaneously addressing Pillar I and Pillar II of The Myers Way®.
 If you haven’t seen a full reversal of your symptoms after following Pillar I and II, we need to dig deeper.

-Pillar III addresses and reduces your exposure to toxins, a poison or any substance that’s dangerous to the human body.
+Pillar III addresses and reduces your exposure to toxins, poison, or any substance that’s dangerous to the human body.
 That includes things you know are a problem such as heavy metals like lead, mercury, and cadmium, industrial chemicals and pollutants, and pesticides.

 However, toxins lurk in common products you may not think of as being toxic, such as home cleaning products, body products, and even makeup.